AsiH12/Final-Project-/README.md

+Before you read this readme click ctrl + shift + v to see this like a document

 # Shop Project

 This project consists of a frontend and backend application running in Docker containers.
 The frontend is a React application, and the backend is a Flask application.